 We enter into indemnification provisions under our agreements with other companies in the ordinary course of business, typically with customers.
 Under these provisions, we generally indemnify and hold harmless the indemnified party for losses suffered or incurred by the indemnified party as a result of our activities, generally limited to personal injury and property damage caused by our employees at a customer's desalination plant in proportion to the employee's percentage of fault for the accident.
 Damages incurred for these indemnifications would be covered by our general liability insurance to the extent provided by the policy limitations.
 We have not incurred material costs to defend lawsuits or settle claims related to these indemnification agreements.
 As a result, the estimated fair value of these agreements is not material.
-Accordingly, there are no liabilities recorded for these agreements as of June 30, 2011 and December 31, 2010.
+Accordingly, there are no liabilities recorded for these agreements as of September 30, 2011 and December 31, 2010.

 In certain cases, we issue warranty and product performance guarantees to our customers for amounts ranging from 10% to 30% of the total sales agreement to endorse the execution of product delivery and the warranty of design work, fabrication and operating performance of the PX device.
-These guarantees are generally standby letters of credit and remain in place for periods ranging from 12 to 36 months which relate to the underlying product warranty period.
-The standby letters of credit are issued under our credit facility or are collateralized by restricted cash, as follows (amounts in thousands):
+These guarantees are generally irrevocable standby letters of credit and remain in place for periods ranging from 12 to 36 months which relate to the underlying product warranty period.
+The irrevocable standby letters of credit are collateralized by restricted cash and our credit facility.
+Of \$6.9 million in outstanding irrevocable standby letters of credit at September 30, 2011, \$6.4 million were issued under our credit facility and \$0.5 million were issued by another financial institution.
+The irrevocable standby letters of credit outstanding at September 30, 2011 were collateralized by restricted cash of \$7.0 million.